 10 25 10 minutes minutes minutes Introduction Main activity Plenary Whole class teaching Group task Whole class teaching Show the class the Ask pupils to go outside Ask the pupils to tell you objects you have collected, the classroom and look examples of objects asking them the names of for different shapes within at home that are cuboids their shapes as you do so. the school compound. and cubes.
-Ask them to discuss, Ask them to draw and Ask them to bring in then tell you about, the label the examples different 3D shapes differences between they have found in their from home, eg: a cuboid the shapes. exercise book. food carton.
+Ask them to discuss, Ask them to draw and Ask them to bring in then tell you about, the label the examples different 3D shapes from differences between they have found in their home tomorrow, eg: the shapes. exercise book. a cuboid food carton.